 The best time to suggest a return visit is during the appointment, not at checkout.

-You're the expert.
-Tell them when they need to come back.
-Don't make them guess.
+You're the expert, so tell them when they need to come back rather than making them guess.

 Make it easy to say yes

-• Offer specific times.
-"I've got 10am or 2pm on Saturday the 15th" is easier to answer than "when would suit you?"
+- Offer specific times.
+"I've got 10am or 2pm on Saturday the 15th" is far easier to answer than "when would suit you?"

-• Confirm immediately.
-Text or email with the details before they've left the building.
+- Confirm immediately.
+Send a text or email with the details before they've left the building.

-• Make changes simple.
-If they need to move it later, that should be painless.
-Flexibility now means bookings now.
+- Make changes simple.
+If they need to move it later, that should be painless, because flexibility now means bookings now.

 Handle the "I'll check my diary" response

-This is the polite no. It almost never results in a booking.
+This is the polite no, and it almost never results in a booking.

 Option 1: Book tentatively.
-"Let's pop something in for now—if you need to change it, just let us know.
-Easier than trying to remember to call."
+"Let's pop something in for now.
+If you need to change it, just give the salon a call.
+Easier than trying to remember to book."

 Option 2: Follow up.
 "No problem.
 I'll send you a reminder in a couple of days with some available times."

 Option 3: Online booking prompt.
-"Here's our booking link—have a look when you get home and grab a slot before they go."
+"Take the booking link, have a look when you get home, and grab a slot before they go."

-Don't let "I'll check" be the end of the conversation.
-Give them a next step.
+Don't let "I'll check" be the end of the conversation; always give them a concrete next step.

 Track your rebooking rate

-At the end of each day: how many clients left with their next appointment booked?
-Aim for 60% minimum.
-80% is excellent.
+At the end of each day, check how many clients left with their next appointment booked.
+Aim for 60% minimum; 80% is excellent.

-If someone's rebooking rate is low, find out why.
-Are they asking?
-Is the process difficult?
-Are they rushing checkout?
+If a stylist's rebooking rate is low, find out why.
+Are they actually asking?
+Is the booking process too slow?
+Are they rushing through checkout to get to the next client?

-Small improvements here compound.
-10% more rebookings means 10% more guaranteed future revenue.
-Month after month.
+Small improvements here compound quickly.
+Even a 10% increase in rebookings means 10% more guaranteed future revenue, month after month.

 What about no-shows?

-Some people worry that booking far ahead leads to more cancellations.
-The data doesn't support this.
+Some people worry that booking far ahead leads to more cancellations, but the data doesn't support this.

-People who book ahead are more committed, not less.
-They've made a decision.
-They've put it in their calendar.
-They're planning around it.
+People who book ahead tend to be more committed because they've made a decision, put it in their calendar, and started planning around it.

 The ones who don't book and "call when they're ready" are the ones you never hear from again.